aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/01-reference/02-alternative-network-integration-architectures.md

 ## AWS Site-to-Site VPN Virtual Private Gateway per VPC and VPC Peering

+{{% notice warning %}}
+We don't recommend using the following architecture.
+It's included only to demonstrate the implications of using more of a point-to-point approach to integrating site-to-site VPN connections with VPCs.
+We recommend that you consolidate such connections by using either the [AWS Transit Gateway based architecture]({{< relref "03-review-site-to-site-vpn-architecture" >}}) or, if conditions warrant, a transit VPC architecture that is introduced below.
+{{% /notice %}}

 In this architecture, you establish a site-to-site VPN connection to each of your VPCs and use VPC peering to provide network connecticity between your team development and workload hosting VPCs and an infrastructure shared services VPC.

 * You establish a distinct VPN connection from your on-premises environment to a virtual private gateway in each VPC.